|Gite dou Bousquet||Self Catering||Flexible||2||4||2||2 on sitting room sofabed|

 Both of the two bedrooms have their own en suite bathoom, with shower, handbasin and wc.

-The porch, conservatory, living room and both bedrooms have an electric radiator.
+The porch, conservatory, living room and both bedrooms each have an electric radiator.

-There are also three tall fans in the gite.
+There are also three tall fans in the gite for when it gets hot.

 The tv in the living room can receive English freeview channels as well as all the French tv stations.

-There is also a dvd player with a few dvds and a VHS player - and lots of old videos too.
+There is also a dvd player and a VHS player - and lots of old videos too.

 The garden is large, and laid mainly to lawn, and we have a selection of garden games you can borrow.